4+1 Degree Program: BA+MA

 Application and Admissions Process

-Students are expected to apply in their junior year by submitting their declaration of Intent to Apply to English Department Undergraduate Secretary.
+Students are expected to apply in their junior year by submitting their declaration of Intent to Apply to English Department Undergraduate Program Assistant.
 Admission will be evaluated by the faculty of the English Department Undergraduate/ Graduate Committee and processed through the English Department and Graduate School.
 Admission requires an excellent cumulative GPA of 3.5 or higher.
-Application materials will be reviewed by the department and will include an official transcript, three letters of recommendation, a personal statement, and a writing sample.
+Application materials will be reviewed by the department and will include an unofficial transcript, two letters of recommendation, a personal statement, and a writing sample.
+Students applying for an MA with a Creative Writing focus must have at least one of their letters of recommendation from a CW faculty member.
 In addition, to transition from the BA to the MA, the student will need to complete the former degree within 4 years.

 Interested students are required to meet with the Undergraduate Director to determine if eligible to apply.
-If approved, complete the Declaration of Intent to Apply, no later than March 15th.
-Please contact the English Undergraduate Secretary, Donna Berg, for available days/times.
+Please contact the English Undergraduate Program Assistant, Donna Berg, email@example.com, for available days/times.
+If approved, complete the Declaration of Intent to Apply, preferably by March 15th.

 Tuition and Financial Aid

-Students admitted to the combined degree program are formally considered undergraduates and pay undergraduate tuition rates for the first four years of the program until they graduate with the BA degree.
-During the fifth year in the combined degree program, students are formally considered graduate students and pay graduate student tuition rates.
+Students admitted to the 4+1 program are formally considered undergraduates and pay undergraduate tuition rates for the first four years of the program until they graduate with the BA degree.
+During the fifth year in the 4+1 program, students are formally considered graduate students and pay graduate student tuition rates.